-Reduce risk of heart attack, stroke, diabetes & some cancers

-Prevent many health conditions from worsening The two key activity types that help are:
+Reduce risk of heart attack, stroke, diabetes & some cancers The two key activity types that help are:

-Strength and balance exercises These are specific exercises that will help you to stay strong and steady
+Strength and balance exercises These are specific exercises that will help you stay strong and steady

-This is activity that warms you up and gets you breathing slightly harder, it will help you to stay fit and well Safety Being active is safe for the vast majority of people and it has many benefits for your health and wellbeing.
+Aerobic exercise This is activity that warms you up and gets you breathing slightly harder, it will help you stay fit and well Safety Being active is safe for the vast majority of people and has many benefits for your health and wellbeing.
 There are some small steps you can take to reduce the chance of problems occurring when you are exercising in and around the home.
 Most people can exercise without speaking to a doctor first, especially if their medical condition is under control.
 However, if you get any symptoms from a heart, kidney or metabolic condition you should phone your healthcare professional to check before you start. - 1.
-Prepare your exercise space by clearing away unnecessary clutter - 2.
-Keep something sturdy and solid nearby for support (for example a kitchen work surface) - 3.
-Have a glass of water ready to sip as you exercise - 4.
-Wear well-fitting, supportive shoes that are done up, and comfortable clothing - 5.
-If you are exercising on your own, keep a telephone nearby, just in case you need it - 6.
-Set the pace, start exercise at a level that you find easy and build up gradually - 7.
-If you experience acute pain anywhere or dizziness then stop and rest - 8.
-It is common for muscles to feel a bit stiff for a few days after you have used them this is a normal response and shows that your body is responding to the increased movement Exercise is safe and helpful for most people Recap of key points Try to be active every day Try to do strength and balance exercises 2-3 times each week Strength and balance exercises Muscles, bones and joints like to be moved, lack of movement causes your muscles to waste away quickly and this affects your strength and your balance.
+Prepare your exercise space by clearing away unnecessary clutter - 2 Keep something sturdy and solid nearby for support (for example kitchen work surface) 3.
+Have a glass of water ready to sip as you exercise 4.
+Wear well-fitting supportive shoes that are done up, and comfortable clothing 5.
+If you are exercising on your own, keep a telephone nearby, just in case you need it 6.
+Set the pace, start exercise at a level that you find easy and build up gradually 7.
+If you experience acute pain anywhere or dizziness the stop and rest 8.
+It is common for muscles to feel a bit stiff for a few days after you have used them - this is a normal response and shows that your body is responding to the increased movement

+Strength and balance exercises Muscles, bones and joints like to be moved, lack of movement causes your muscles to waste away quickly and this affects your strength and your balance.
 The exercises below will help you to stay strong and steady.
 Aim to do these exercises 2-3 times throughout the week.
-You can spilt them up and do them a few at a time throughout the day, at a time that works for you.
+You can split them up and do a few at a time throughout the day, at a time that works for you.
 Remember to start small and build up gradually, as the exercises begin to feel easier you can increase the repetitions to 8-10.
 If you want to make it harder still, you can build up to 3 sets of 8-10 repetitions for each exercise.
-Strength exercises can be done in sitting or standing.
+Strength exercises can be done sitting or standing.
 If you can't stand comfortably or safely, then choose the seated option.
 Seated Exercises Always warm up before you start Sit up straight in a supportive chair, take 2-3 deep breaths in and out to calm the mind and body in preparation for the exercises.
 Heel lifts

 Lift heels off the floor, then place them back down.
 Lift toes off floor then place down.
 Do these slowly and fully.

-30 seconds

 Chair marching